ivandavidov/minimal/README.md

 Note that by default Minimal Linux Live provides support for legacy BIOS systems.
 You can change the build configuration settings in the [.config](src/.config) file and rebuild MLL with support for modern UEFI systems.

 All build scripts are well organized and quite small in size.
 You can easily learn from the scripts, reverse engineer the build process and later modify them to include more stuff (I encourage you to do so).
 After you learn the basics, you will have all the necessary tools and skills to create your own fully functional Linux based operating system which you have built entirely from scratch.

+The [guidebook](https://ivandavidov.github.io/minimal/book) explains in details the MLL architecture and the build process.
+This is the recommended documentation resource if you want to have complete understanding of the MLL ecosystem.

-You are encouraged to read the [tutorial](src/the_dao_of_minimal_linux_live.txt) which explains the MLL build process.
+You are encouraged to read the [tutorial](src/the_dao_of_minimal_linux_live.txt) which explains the minimalistic MLL build process.
 The same tutorial, along with all MLL source code, can be found in the ISO image structure in the ``/minimal/rootfs/usr/src directory``.

 The hosting space for [Minimal Linux Live](http://minimal.idzona.com "Minimal Linux Live") is provided by the cool guys at [Microweber](http://microweber.com "Microweber - Website Builder and Laravel CMS") - check them out. :)